mukta-strot/marathi-vachva/readme.md

 ## About

-This project is being developed as an effort to help save the Marathi language from its gradual and unnoticeable decline into a dying language.
+This project is being developed as an effort to help prevent the evergrowing influx of the English language on the Marathi language.
+Read more at the website above.